JadeLee274/anomaly/models/anomaly_transformer/README.md

 I first ran ./main.py setting that the anomaly ratio as 0.02.
 This is similar to the way of setting the anomaly ratio in the paper.
 After that, I set that the anomaly ratio as 0.2.
 In both process, Precision, Recall, and F1-score were 0.0000, which says that Anomaly Transformer may have generalizability issue when it comes to the time series dataset that there is little (or no) anomaly segment.

-Also, when the point-adjustment algorithm is not applied, the F1 score was severely low, compared to the F1 when PA was applied:
+Also, when the point-adjustment algorithm is not applied, the F1 score was severely low, compared to the F1 when PA was applied.
+This is the results on the PSM dataset:

 | | Precision | Recall | F1 |
 | :-----: | :-----: | :-----: | :-----: |